A Trusted Carpet Repair Company in Auckland

 Repairing a seam or tear in carpet:

-- Pull the sides of the carpet together until they meet.
+- Pull the sides of the rug together until they meet.

-- Temporarily nail or tack the carpet in place on either side of the tear.
+- Temporarily nail or tack the rug in place on either side of the tear.

 - Use a curved upholstery needle and lightweight monofilament thread to stitch the carpet.
 If necessary, use needle-nose pliers to pull the hand through the carpet backing.